monday15/lounge-gtk-theme/README.md

 `sudo dnf install lounge-gtk-theme`

 ## Extra
-Firefox is look decent with the theme, I use only two tweaks, you can find it in `firefox-tweak` folder.
+Firefox is look decent with the theme, I use only two tweaks, you can find it in `firefox-tweak` folder (works only with light theme).
 Just copy `userChrome.css` to your profile - the path looks like this `~/.mozilla/firefox/randomletters.default/chrome/userChrome.css`.

 ## Removing
 Run from project directory: